-At the Effective Time of the Merger, (1) each share of DISH Network Class A Common Stock issued and outstanding immediately prior to the Effective Time, other than shares held directly by DISH Network as treasury shares or held by EchoStar or Merger Sub, was converted automatically into 0.350877 shares of EchoStar Class A Common Stock, and (2) each share of DISH Network Class B Common Stock issued and outstanding immediately prior to the Effective Time, other than shares held directly by DISH Network as treasury shares or held by EchoStar or Merger Sub, was converted automatically into 0.350877 shares of EchoStar or Merger Sub, was converted automatically into 0.350877 shares of EchoStar Class B Common Stock, resulting in the issuance of 104 million shares of EchoStar Class A Common Stock, which includes 23 million shares of treasury stock that were reissued, and 84 million shares of EchoStar Class B Common Stock.
-At the Effective Time, each share of EchoStar Class A Common Stock outstanding and each share of EchoStar Class B Common Stock issued and outstanding immediately prior to the Effective Time, remained an outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class B Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock held directly by EchoStar as treasury shares immediately prior to the Effective Time, were reissued as part of the Merger.
+At the Effective Time of the Merger, (1) each share of DISH Network Class A Common Stock issued and outstanding immediately prior to the Effective Time, other than shares held directly by DISH Network as treasury shares or held by EchoStar or Merger Sub, was converted automatically into 0.350877 shares of EchoStar Class A Common Stock, and (2) each share of DISH Network Class B Common Stock issued and outstanding immediately prior to the Effective Time, other than shares held directly by DISH Network as treasury shares or held by EchoStar or Merger Sub, was converted automatically into 0.350877 shares of EchoStar Class B Common Stock, resulting in the issuance of 104 million shares of EchoStar Class A Common Stock, which includes 23 million shares of treasury stock that were reissued, and 84 million shares of EchoStar Class B Common Stock.
+At the Effective Time, each share of EchoStar Class A Common Stock outstanding share of EchoStar Class B Common Stock and outstanding immediately prior to the Effective Time, remained an outstanding share of EchoStar Class A Common Stock and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock held directly by EchoStar Class A Common Stock held the Effective Time, each share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock and an issued and outstanding share of EchoStar Class A Common Stock held directly by EchoStar as treasury shares immediately prior to the Effective Time, each share of EchoStar Class A Common Stock held directly by EchoStar as treas

-Our certificate of incorporation authorizes the following capital stock: (i) 1,600,000,000 shares of Class A common stock, par value \$0.001 per share; (ii) 800,000,000 shares of Class B common stock, par value \$0.001 per share; (iii) 800,000,000 shares of Class C common stock, par value \$0.001 per share; (iv) 800,000,000 shares of Class D common stock, par value \$0.001 per share; and (v) 20,000,000 shares of preferred stock, par value \$0.001 per share.
-As of December 31, 2023 and 2022, there were no outstanding shares of Class C common stock, Class D common stock or preferred stock.
+Our certificate of incorporation authorizes the following capital stock: (i) 1,600,000,000 shares of Class A common stock, par value \$0.001 per share; (ii) 800,000,000 shares of Class B common stock, par value \$0.001 per share; (iii) 800,000,000 shares of Class C common stock, par value \$0.001 per share; (iv) 800,000,000 shares of Class D common stock, par value \$0.001 per share; and (v) 20,000,000 shares of preferred stock, par value \$0.001 per share; As of December 31, 2023 and 2022, there were no outstanding shares of Class C common stock, Class D common stock.